 all they did was to be born?

-There are probably a lot of reasons
+There are probably reasons

-some of arrogance and pride
+for arrogance and pride

-while others over celebrate
+some over celebrate

 because as kids they had to hide